The Spring Equinox Is The Best Time To Start Fresh

 Stardust explains that this day ushers in a period of rebirth.
 You'll feel pulled toward tackling new and exciting projects; it's also a good time to experiment with your creativity.
 Clean out your closet, pick up a new hobby, make travel plans, or get out of your comfort zone in some way.

 "As we move into Aries season, we begin yet another journey around the zodiac wheel, moving through each sign’s season and the associated themes," says Stephanie Powell, head of content at Horoscope.com.
 "This is the perfect time to reflect and reset.
-What intentions or resolutions have fallen to the wayside since January 1?
-Now is the time to reprioritize and realign with the cosmic universe."
+What intentions or resolutions have fallen to the wayside since 1st January?
+Now is the time to reprioritise and realign with the cosmic universe."

 Think of the spring equinox as a time to make another pledge to improve yourself and your life.
 It's a new beginning — and the energy of the zodiac is on your side.